4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Mount Lavina beach day trip

-This chilled-out suburb is only a few miles from Colombo and you can take the train there for just 20 rupees, a ridiculously small amount!
+This chilled-out suburb is only a few miles from Colombo, and you can take the train there for just 20 rupees, which is a ridiculously small amount!

-Use this site to help plan your trip and then buy your tickets at the station.
+Use this site to help plan your trip and buy your station tickets.

 Sri Lanka itinerary | 4 week travel guide